September 4th, 2019

-The artist reception for Brown and “In Bloom,” an exhibit of some of her latest work, is Sept.
-26, 6-8 p.m. outside the gallery in Luyken Fine Arts Center on the Bethel campus, and is free and open to the public.
+The reception for Brown and “In Bloom,” an exhibit of some of her latest work, will be held at the gallery in Luyken Fine Arts Center on the Bethel campus, and is free and open to the public.

 “As an art teacher, I devote much of my time and effort to education,” she said.
 “I greatly enjoy helping students to find their own creative potential and it is with joy that I teach the medium I so dearly love myself.

 “The daily discourse and interchange with students motivates and challenges me to constantly reexamine my work and intentions as an artist.”

 Her artist statement continues: “The idea of an object serving both functional and aesthetic purposes drives much of my work.
 I choose simple and elegant forms, providing a clean canvas of porcelain for my carvings. …

 “The root of many of my designs is a love of nature, with patterns and textures derived from the lines occurring in the folds of flowers and edges of leaves.